-If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 You can join this rewarding industry by becoming an HVAC technician.
-Learn more about their skill set, how to become one and about how much you can expect to make.
+Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

-What Is an HVAC Technician?
+What Does It Mean to Be an HVAC Technician?

-A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll be knowledgeable about:
+And, most importantly, you’ll receive a comprehensive education about:

 - Air conditioners